avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates

+##### Sept 3rd, 2021:

+​	Finally got it.
+I still don't know the cause of the error, but my guess is that it has something to do with the fact that SoundFile creates a new file object with each call to sf.write(), which may cause issues with opening it multiple times.
+Instead, the solution was to create a single SoundFile object first and then in the callback function use file.write() instead.
+This got rid of the error, but I still had to rewrite my OutputBytes object to include seek() and tell() to satisfy SoundFile's standards for what constitutes a valid file-like object.
+I just did this by extending the BytesIO object from the built-in io module.
+This came with a bug that took me awhile to locate where the read() operation wasn't returning anything - turns out I just had to add a seek(0) beforehand because I am now using BytesIO read() rather than getvalue().

+​	The next step is to transmit this data to the browser to be played.
+First, I need the browser to have access to the database column with the audio data, then I will need a way to play it simultaneously with the video.

 ##### Sept 2nd, 2021:

 ​	I haven't actually tested the Pi stream on my new Wifi network before, so I did that this morning.
 Worked perfectly!
 This is a great sign since I have previously only ever been able test on my wifi network in Ohio, so now I know I didn't just make everything work only for that network.
 I don't know how I could have done that in the first place, but there is a lot I don't understand so who knows.